-- a.
-Together, find a solution, identifying the person's alternatives - b.
+- b.
 Follow the MVI protocols, including notifying the ERT - c.
-End goal: that the person receives the most appropriate care
+End goal: that the person receives the most appropriate care 5.
+Accompaniment - a.

-5. Accompaniment

-- a.
 Stay with the person until the appropriate help arrives (doctors, family members, etc.) - b.
 Try to stay near the person unless absolutely necessary that you leave